You're in the grocery store hurrying through the aisles

 In today's world nearly everyone is dealing with stress on a daily basis, but fortunately,

-you can minimize its effects on your brain — and body — by supporting yourself holistically.
+you can minimize its effects on your brain — and body — with these holistic

-Take a look below to see how you can incorporate brain-healthy changes into your
+stress relief tips.
+Take a look to see how you can incorporate brain-healthy

 We suggest well-balanced, plant-rich meals and snacks, being careful to include